Mirza Hamid Hussain

-Brigadier Mirza Hamid Hussain (4 July 1914 – 12 August 1987) was a Pakistan army officer, intelligence officer and diplomat.
+Mirza Hamid Hussain (4 July 1914 – 12 August 1987) was a Pakistan Army officer and intelligence officer.

-Early life
+Early life and education

 Hussain was born in 1914 at Delhi.
 He was educated at Aligarh Muslim University, Aligarh and the 'Prince of Wales' Royal Military College RIMC, Dehra Dun from 1926 to 1932, and the Indian Military Academy.

-Indian Army career
+British Indian Army career

 He was commissioned from the Indian Military Academy on 1 February 1935 and was attached to a British Army regiment, 1st battalion The King's Shropshire Light Infantry.
 He joined the 5th battalion, 11th Sikh Regiment, on 16 March 1936.
 His initial date of commission was antedated to 4 February 1934 and he was promoted to Lieutenant on 4 May 1936.
 He saw active service on the Frontier Waziristan operations.

 He was the first and senior most Muslim Commissioned Officer to join the Indian Army Ordnance Corps in 1940.
 He served in Iraq and Iran in various senior appointments such as DADOD 10th Army and Chief Ordnance Officer.
 He graduated from the Staff College, Quetta, in 1945 and commanded various Ordnance Depots in India.
 He was then appointed ADOS in G.H.Q.
 India where he was in charge of Operation and training for the Ordnance Service.